AriFordsham/GHCWiki/dynamic-linking-debate.md

 The dynamic linker doesn't support unloading objects currently, so if you want that functionality then the static linker is the only option.
 The Haxl project at Facebook is using the static linker for this reason, and also due to the performance overhead of dynamic linking.
 It's not known whether the dynamic linker can support unloading.

+## Do we need the dynamic linker anyway?

+Dynamic linking is useful: it reduces executable sizes for one thing.
+We've supported dynamic linking of standalone executables for a while, just not in GHCi.
+Supporting it in GHCi has brought with it a lot of trouble.

+## Linking C++ code

+One of the stated reasons for switching to dynamic linking was that we could support C++ code much better in GHCi.
+I suspect this is a non-issue.

+- We support linking shared libraries containing C++ code regardless of whether GHCi is linking statically or dynamically.
+This has always worked.
+- If you have C++ code in your Haskell package, then it should also work both ways, now that the RTS linker supports running constructor functions ([\#5435](https://gitlab.haskell.org//ghc/ghc/issues/5435)).

 ## Bugs in the static linker